Zenawi777/Zenawi777/README.md

 ### Skills and Experience aqcuired from work, projects completed while studying at university, and selfstudy

-* I’m currently working as The Lead Teacher for Physics and have previously worked in other projects and have experience in the following area
+* I’m currently working as The Lead Teacher for Physics and have previously worked in other projects.
+I have experience in the  following area
-* Data wrangling is the process of cleaning data for the purposes of data analysis, machine learning and visualization to
-* gain  actionable insights.
+* Data wrangling is the process of cleaning data for the purposes of data analysis, machine learning and visualization to gain  actionable insights.
 I used python and pandas to clean messy data sets.
 Further developing skills on o Importing and parsing data in CSV, XML and JSON format;
         o Cleaning and auditing data for accuracy, consistency, correct types, and missing values; and o Reshaping data to communicate results better with team members.